-Group 1: Customer Service Performance Standards 15% of Total Performance Penalty At Risk or Credit
+Group 1: Customer Service Performance Standards Potential 12.0% 2018, and 15% 2019 Total Performance Penalty At Risk or Credit

 Performance Standard Performance Requirements 1.1 Inbound Call Volume - Covered California Calls Only Reporting Required Only.
 No penalty or credit.
 Total number of calls received by the IVR.
 1.2 Number of Covered California Calls offered to Phone Representatives Reporting Required Only.
 No penalty or credit.
 Do not include any calls terminated in the IVR or self-serviced in the IVR.
 1.3 Number of Covered California Calls Abandoned Reporting Required Only.
 No penalty or credit.
 Do not include calls abandoned in 10 seconds or less.
 1.4 Abandonment Rate (%) 3% of total performance penalty for this Group.
 Divide number of abandoned calls by the number of calls offered to a phone representative.
 Expectation: No more than 3% of incoming calls abandoned in a calendar month.
 Performance Level: >3% abandoned: 3% performance penalty.
 2-3% abandoned: no penalty. <2% abandoned: 3% performance credit.
-1.5 Average Speed of Answer 3% of total performance penalty for this Group.
+1.5 Service Level 3% of total performance penalty for this Group.
 Expectation: 80% of calls answered in 30 seconds or less.
 Performance Level: <80%: 3% performance penalty.
 80%-90%: no penalty. >90%: 3% performance credit.
 1.6 Average Handle Time Reporting Required only.
 No penalty or credit.
 This includes talk time, hold time, and after call wrap up time.
-1.7 Initial Call Resolution 3% of total performance penalty for this Group.
-Expectation: 85% of Covered California enrollee issues will be resolved within one (1) business day of receipt of the issue.
-Performance Level: <85%: 3% performance penalty.
-85-95%: no penalty. >95%: 3% performance credit.
+1.7 Implementation of Appeals Decisions pursuant to Section 2.1.2 b) Pilot Period: January 1, 2018 - December 31, 2018 2019: 3% of total performance penalty for this Group.
+Expectation: 95% of Administrative Law Judge decisions will be implemented within ten (10) business days of Contractor's receipt of all necessary data elements from Covered California required to implement the appeals decision.
+Performance Level: <95% implemented within 10 business days: 3% performance penalty.
+95% or greater implemented within 10 business days: no penalty.
+95% or greater implemented within 5 business days: 3% performance credit.